Revista Electrónica de Investigación Educativa

 A third difficulty would be settled by having classrooms homogeneous by nationality.
 The instruction which each student should receive could be designed effectively, because his previous study plan would be fully known by the liaison-classroom teacher.
 Thus, it would impact on exactly those issues that have shortcomings in regard to the Spanish curriculum, and indeed, the knowledge of these students could be evened out.

 The liaison classrooms are directed by up to two regular teachers who, theoretically, have had some previous experience in the teaching of Spanish.
 One teacher is the group’s tutor.
 It is easily understandable that this is not the right profile for the teacher of such specific classrooms.
 To be sure, these professionals have received a minimum of initial training given by the Department of Attention to Diversity, but because their training has been very limited, they are in no way qualified to develop the enormous work expected of them.
 This training has consisted of a process divided into two phases: on the one hand, previous training developed over 25 lecture hours and given in the Teaching Service Centers (CAP’s) for the entire Community of Madrid.
 On the other, there has been designed a second phase for deepening and strengthening the above.
 In the first part of the course the teachers who will lead these classes learn the legal regulations that will guide both their activity and the function of these groups; develop strategies and acquire resources for teaching Spanish as the vehicular language; and learn to make adaptations to the curriculum that will allow students to be integrated into the school.
+Knowing the professional competencies of Spanish teachers, educators and social workers, it is clear that the functions asked of liaison-classroom teachers are far removed from their teaching work.
+Optimization of the results of these classrooms would help to adapt the profile of the professionals serving in them to the competencies required at all times.
+The teaching staff of these classrooms should be made up of a pedagogical specialist, a social educator and a teacher.

 In the second phase of the course, teachers are shown programs for schooling immigrant children in Europe and models of joint community-education initiatives for attention to students coming from families of immigrant origin.
 This is the sum total of the knowledge they acquire.
 With this initial training, teachers are sent off into liaison classrooms.
 Although it is true that these professionals can count on the punctual support of specialized counseling teams from the school’s orientation teams and from external services such as the Municipal Translation Service (SETI) and the Immigrant Support Service (UPS), everything else depends on the teachers themselves.
 With their training, professionalism, experience, empathy and good work, they must overcome the daily challenges, and respond to the functions which the regulations stipulate as requirements for teachers in these classrooms.